graphql-dotnet/graphql-dotnet/BOUNTY.md

 # GraphQL.NET Bounty Program

-The GraphQL.NET team has worked to create a program where community developers can work on specific new features of GraphQL.NET for compensation.
-These features are determined by GraphQL.NET maintainers to have the potential for high-impact improvement to the product.
+The GraphQL.NET team has worked to create a program where community developers can work on specific new features of GraphQL.NET for compensation ("projects").
+These projects are determined by GraphQL.NET maintainers to have the potential for high-impact improvement to the product.
 Design proposals that would fulfill a bounty may be made either by individuals or teams of developers, but the final payout will be made to only one stakeholder.
 Routine bug fixes and similar pull requests do not fall into this program at this time.